How Coverages and Higher Limits Affect Rates

 What should I set my deductible at?

-The dollar number you set your deductible at will have an impact on your auto insurance rates.
-Setting it higher will lower your rates.
-Lower deductibles will mean a higher premium, but the cost will be more manageable if you get into an accident.
-You should set your fee at an amount that you’ll be able to pay when you need to file a claim.
+Setting your deductible higher will lower your rates, while a lower one means a higher premium.
+You should set yours at an amount that you’ll be able to pay when you need to file a claim.
 Don’t set it at an amount that you can’t pay later on.

 Are my state’s minimum limits enough?